-the 2016-17 school year, or has sele II above.
-List the Key Strategy from your approved intervention plan (SIG, SIF or SCEP).
-Status (R/Y/G) Analysis / Report Out 2017-18 School Year Continuation Plan 1.
+intervention Plan.
+Responses shoul d be directly a ligned with approved 2016-17 interventions plans (SIG, SIF or SCEP), and should include trategies, the connection to goals, and the likelihood of meeting targets set forth in the de evidence and/or data used to make determinations.
+If the school has a SIF grant during s of effectiveness of the lead partner working with the school if not described in Part I and 2017-18 School Year Continuation Plan 1.
 Refining the System of Progress Discipline and Support As Monroe's discipline data show (provided in Level 1 Indicators section), the work to build a restorative school culture and climate is paying off.
 There are many contributing factors to this work; here we highlight three: Help Zone: This is a district initiative, and is part of Monroe's initial SIG/Receivership Plan.
 It emphasizes using restorative practices as a means to reduce student suspension.
 The Help Zone provides a means to minimize classroom distractions and interruption of instructional time.
 The Help Zone provides strategies to teach students to become more aware of, and independent in controlling their emotions and impulses, managing their sensory needs, and improving their ability to problem solve conflicts.
 The Help Zone can also serve as a point of connection to social-emotional supports both within and outside of the school.
 The Red Jacket Help Zone has had almost 2000 student visits this year.
 Students frequently visited in the first three months (1021 through November), and then frequency declined throughout the year, resulting in 684 visits from Dec - March.
 This also mirrors a decline in suspensions.
 Bridges - This intensive academic program is staffed by Monroe teachers and is designated to support students who have struggled academically and/or behaviorally.
 This program provides students with a smaller class setting and learning environment and the opportunity to have more Based on data, Monroe will continue with this strategy.
 It plans to make the following adjustments: The 2017-18 school year will begin with most staff and students already familiar with goals, routines and processes of our Help Zone.
 Our goal is to lower monthly visits to the Help Zone, and decrease the average time spent in the Help Zone.
 Begin identifying students sooner who would benefit from the level of support available through Bridges.
 Please note this program helps support students who are in the general education setting and does not include students who have an individualized educational plan.
 Increase the mental health support for students, in addition the social emotional support already in place.
 Monroe will work with its current partners (Ibero Action League, Center for Youth Services, the Gandhi Institute) to integrate a mental health component to the bridges and help zone programs.
 Develop and stronger system, and identify a lead person who can take a case-management / coordination role with regards to student social-emotional and mental health supports.
 The goal is to work with the Response to Intervention team to gather further evidence to support these students academically and behaviorally.